pathanii876/accuknox_assign/README.md

+requirments -- Django

 How to run tests?

+1. Clone repo --- "git clone https://github.com/pathanii876/accuknox_assign.git"
+2. Navigate into the Cloned Repo--- "cd accuknox_assign"
-1. First run server
+3. First run server
-2. Click on the link http://127.0.0.1:8000/  you will be redirected to home page
+4. Click on the link http://127.0.0.1:8000/  you will be redirected to home page

 Q 1.
 Prove that Django signals by default run synchronously